CompleteBlenderCreator2/01_Introduction_and_Setup/README.md

 **After watching (learning outcomes)…**

-Be able to setup your camera ready for your first render
+Be able to setup your camera ready for your first render.

-### 9 Rendering Out Your Scene
+### 8 Rendering Out Your Scene
 **In this video (objectives)…**

-1. What we did
+1. Setup Resolution Settings.
-2.
+2. Render Out your first render!
-3.
+3. Switch between cycles and Eevee Rendering.

 **After watching (learning outcomes)…**

-< What the student will be able to do, space above important >
+Have something extrnal to Blender that you can share with others.

 ### 10 Sharing Your Work And Our Community
 **In this video (objectives)…**